renderedtext/semaphore-docs-new/source/docs/test_boosters/splitting-your-test-suite-with-test-boosters.md

 When you click **Select** you will see the _Start build_ option.
-This will build your project's latest code revision with the selected number of Test Booster and your own build threads.
+This will build your project's latest code revision with the selected number of Test Booster and all the build threads you already had.

 <img src="/docs/assets/img/test_boosters/start_build_tip.png" alt="Start build
 tip" class="img-responsive img-bordered">